googleforgames/agones/site/content/en/docs/Installation/Terraform/gke.md

 - gameserver_minPort - the lower bound of the port range which gameservers will listen on (default is "7000")
 - gameserver_maxPort - the upper bound of the port range which gameservers will listen on (default is "8000")
 - gameserver_namespaces - a list of namespaces which will be used to run gameservers (default is `["default"]`).
 For example `["default", "xbox-gameservers", "mobile-gameservers"]`
+{{% feature expiryVersion="1.10.0" %}}
+- force_update - whether or not to force the replacement/update of resource (default is true, false may be required to prevent immutability errors when updating the configuration)
+{{% /feature %}}

 {{% alert title="Warning" color="warning"%}}
 On the lines that read `source = "git::https://github.com/googleforgames/agones.git//install/terraform/modules/gke/?ref=master"`